-Section 144, ¶1-A local preacher's license shall be issued to such as have a call for local church work.
-A similar license shall also be granted to those called to the regular ministry, for two successive years previous to the granting of license as a minister by the district conference, except as provided for in Section 148, ¶3.
-A local preacher's license is good for only one year and is renewed providing the applicant has shown a satisfactory improvement in spirit and in practice.
+Section 137, ¶1-A Local Preacher's License shall be issued to such as have a call for local church work.
+A similar license shall also be granted to those called to the regular ministry, for two successive years previous to the granting of License as a Minister by the District Assembly, except as provided for in Section 141, ¶3.
+A Local Preacher's License is good for only one year and is renewed providing the applicant has shown a satisfactory improvement in spirit and in practice.

-¶?-This license shall be furnished by the General Secretary, but issued by the district superintendent, upon the recommendation of the local church board in counsel with the district superintendent (Section 60, ¶13).
+¶2-This license shall be furnished by the General Secretary, but issued by the District Superintendent, upon the recommendation of the Local Church Board in counsel with the District Superintendent (Section 59, ¶12).

-Section 145-Said local preacher shall be under the personal supervision of the resident pastor, who shall secure openings for him where possible.
+Section 138-Said Local Preacher shall be under the personal supervision of the resident pastor, who shall secure openings for him where possible.

-Section 146, ¶1-The local preacher shall not have authority to solemnize marriages, nor to administer the Sacraments; neither shall he or she have either voice or vote in any district or General Conference or in any local church board unless elected thereto, but shall not be debarred from doing evangelistic work.
+Section 139, ¶1-The Local Preacher shall not have authority to solemnize marriages, nor to administer the Sacraments; neither shall he or she have either voice or vote in any District or General Assembly or in any Local Church Board unless elected thereto, but shall not be debarred from doing evangelistic work.

-¶2-Local preachers shall make a report of their work to the local church each quarter.
+¶2-Local Preachers shall make a report of their work to the local church each quarter.

-¶3-If a local preacher shall do supply work as pastor of a local organized work, he shall make a report of the same to the annual conference in which his congregation is represented.
+¶3-If a Local Preacher shall do supply work as pastor of a local organized work, he shall make a report of the same to the District Assembly in which his congregation is represented.

-Section 147-There shall be a course of study for local preachers, the extent and content of which shall be determined by the Secretary of Education as approved by the General Board (Section 205).
+Section 140-There shall be a Course of Study for local preachers, the extent and content of which shall be determined by the Department Committee on Education as approved by the General Board (Section 209).